forthy42/net2o/wiki/get-it.md

     ./n2o keysearch kQusJ

 At the moment, a 32 bit ID should do it...
+Your own pubkeys have been exported with the keygen command into a <nick>.n2o file.
+You can import that in your other id(s) with

+    ./n2o keyin <nick>.n2o

 Try encrypt and decrypt a test file for yourself: